hanriffin/cs50/README.md

 #### Video Demo:  <URL HERE>

 ## Introduction
 This is a web application that analyses your Spotify listening history, creates visualization on the attributes of the songs that you listen to, recommends songs based on your Top 5 Tracks or Songs and creates playlists based on those recommendations.
-It also acts as a Spotify web player where you can play or pause the current song, skip to the next, control the volume of the music played, add the song to your Liked songs.
-The application uses Node and React.js and API calls to the Spotify server to extract out your information.
+It also acts as a Spotify web player where you can play or pause the current song, skip to the next, control the volume of the music played and add the song to your Liked songs.
+The application uses Node and React.js to create a webapp that sends API calls to the Spotify server to extract out your information.
 However, in order to do so, you'd need to login and agree to the authorization.

 ## Structure
 ### React